Intrepid Fallen Heroes Fund

-The Intrepid Fallen Heroes Fund is a non-profit organization that currently builds advanced treatment centers to provide care to military personnel suffering from traumatic brain injury (TBI) and post-traumatic stress (PTS).
-Since its inception in 2000, IFHF has provided over $200 million to treat service members with TBI and PTS and those with amputations and severe burn injuries, in addition to helping families of US military personnel killed in action.
+The Intrepid Fallen Heroes Fund is an American nonprofit organization that currently builds advanced treatment centers to provide care to military personnel suffering from traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD).
+Since its inception in 2000, IFHF has provided over $200 million to treat service members with TBI and PTSD and those with amputations and severe burn injuries, in addition to helping families of U.S. military personnel killed in action.

 Initiatives

 Family support

 IFHF's first initiative was to provide support to families of both the United States and British military personnel lost in performance of their duty, mostly in service in Iraq and Afghanistan.
 In the years from 2000 to 2005, the Fund provided close to $20 million to spouses and dependent children, and to parents of unmarried service members.
 In 2005, federal legislation substantially increased the benefits to these families, and IFHF redirected its efforts.

 Center for the Intrepid

 IFHF’s next initiative was supporting military personnel severely wounded while serving in Iraq and Afghanistan.
 To support this effort, IFHF raised the funds and built the Center for the Intrepid, located at Brooke Army Medical Center in San Antonio, Texas.
 The Center for the Intrepid was completed and opened in 2007.